Environment

 Analysis and Evaluation of Water-related Risks

-As for water risks, the Environmental Management Committee and the Nature Positive Subcommittee (previously: Water Subcommittee) established under it, lead and conduct surveys on the risks, and identify, analyze, and evaluates the risks that are considered to have negative impacts on our business.
+As for water risks, the Environmental Management Committee and the Nature Positive Subcommittee (previously: Water Subcommittee) take the lead in identifying the risks that are considered to have negative impacts on our business and in considering countermeasures to mitigate those risks.

-In addition, in FY2023 we reviewed water-related risks and considered countermeasures for mitigation of risks, in line with the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).
+In addition, in FY2024 we reviewed water-related risks and disclosed information in line with the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).
 For more details, please see the page of our website titled “Information disclosure based on the TNFD recommendations.”

 Major risks and measures